dammyboss/login_app_femi/README.md

 # Login_App_Femi
 As requested, this is the login app to demonstrate and test yourr project implementation.
 This has been created with node and express.

-### To run this project clone it and open up the terminal. and type a command,
+### To run this project clone it and open up the terminal then type a command,

 ```
 git clone https://github.com/dammyboss/login_app_femi